ElazAzel/test/README.md

 ## Frontend

-Serve the static page:
+Serve the static application:

 ```
 cd frontend
 npm start
 ```

+The app at [http://localhost:8080](http://localhost:8080) offers a full dashboard experience optimised for both desktop and mobile:

+- **Authentication & session recovery** – register, sign in, and resume sessions automatically thanks to persisted tokens.
+- **Project workspace** – manage multiple closed projects, see member counts, rename or archive initiatives, and invite collaborators.
+- **Kanban board** – drag-free yet column-based workflow where tasks are grouped by status, display due dates, priorities, completion state, and live subtasks/comment counters.
+- **Task composer** – capture title, due date, priority, and target status in one inline control bar.
+- **Detail drawer** – inspect or update a task, toggle completion, move between statuses, adjust priority/due date, manage subtasks, and collaborate via threaded comments.
+- **Role-aware controls** – project owners can create, rename, or remove status columns and manage members directly from the sidebar, while contributors retain task and conversation tools.

-The app at [http://localhost:8080](http://localhost:8080) now provides a basic interface to register or log in, create projects, and add tasks.
-Tasks in the list can be marked complete via a checkbox or removed entirely.
-When running locally it automatically sends API requests to the backend on port `3000`, while the deployed build uses the same origin with an `/api` prefix so the configuration works unchanged on Vercel.
+When running locally the frontend automatically talks to the backend on port `3000`.
+In production (for example on Vercel) it uses same-origin requests under the `/api` prefix so no manual configuration is required.

 ## Development